- Getting Started

 In the unlikely scenario of an insolvency event, your values are segregated, independently stored from Hapi, and are not available for the claims of any creditor, therefore they are totally safe.

-In addition, our operations are required to present reports and go through audits that ensure that our activities are in full compliance with the rules imposed by the SEC and FINRA.
+In addition, our operations are required to present reports and go through audits that guarantees that our activities are in full compliance with the rules imposed by the SEC and FINRA.
 At Hapi we take our commitments to safety and full compliance with regulations very seriously.

 Finally, your investments in Hapi have SIPC insurance (Securities Investor Protection Corporation), which covers your assets for up to US $500,000 for securities in general, and up to US $250,000 in cash.